kg4zow/remarkable.jms1.info/src/info/issues.md

 Different people have different needs.
 In my case, some of these templates are useful (lines, grids, dots, and "blank") but most of the others (sheet music lines, perspective grids for art, storyboards, half-page variants of lines/grids/dots, etc.) are just "taking up space", and there's so many of them that it feels like they're *in the way* when I need to choose the template for a new page.

 Also, I have created several "custom templates" that I use every day.
-I was able to use a third-party program called [RCU](http://www.davisr.me/projects/rcu/) to upload my own templates to the tablet, which has made the tablet a LOT more useful.
+I normally use a third-party program called [RCU](http://www.davisr.me/projects/rcu/) to upload my own templates to the tablet, but I also *can* upload them by hand and manually edit the `templates.json` file so `xochitl` knows about them.

-**I really wish the tablet had a built-in way to *manage* templates.** This would include ...
+**I really wish the tablet had a built-in way to *manage* templates.**

+This would include ...

 * Adding a way for the built-in web server, and for the "cloud", to handle uploading custom template files.